vektor-finance/invoker-contract-evm/contracts/README.md

 ### Supported Pools

 Each Curve Pool has a custom implementation.
-Although they broadly follow the same interface, We would want each pool to be tested extensively before we can say a pool is supported.
+Although they broadly follow the same interface, we would want each pool to be tested extensively before we can say a pool is supported.
 In order to avoid spending time testing all pools individually, we should instead prioritise specific pools.
 The following table represents the pools which have been tested:

 | pool | assets | TVL | status |
 | --- | --- | --- | --- |